cli-kit/lipsum/README.md

 --align and --format in particular.
 The examples are valid, they illustrate some of the functionality of the command module.

-When invoked without the -h | --help option the program will print some lorem ipsum paragraphs.
+When invoked without no arguments the program will print some lorem ipsum paragraphs.

 Usage: lipsum [-jcve] [--json] [--collapse] [--vanilla]
               [--sort=null|false|true|1|-1]